 5. Less Mess, More Convenience

-The Importance of Bowl Placement: Food and Water
+Smart Bowl Placement: Keep Food and Water Apart

-You might think it’s convenient to place your cat’s food and water bowls next to each other.
-However, doing so could be discouraging your feline friend from staying hydrated.
+You might think it’s convenient to place your cat’s food and water bowls side by side.
+After all, it saves space and seems practical.
+However, this common setup might actually be discouraging your cat from drinking enough.

 The Reasons to Separate the Bowls